Chapel perilous: As used in literature

-The term as used in literature is explicated in detail by Jessie L. Weston in her 1920 book From Ritual to Romance.
-It is defined by Thomas C. Foster as "the dangerous enclosure that is known in the study of traditional quest romances."
-He cites the plot of the 1966 book Crying of Lot 49 as an example.
-This term is also used by Eleanore M. Jewett in her 1946 book The Hidden Treasure of Glaston.
+The term as used in literature was explicated in detail by Jessie L. Weston in her 1920 book From Ritual to Romance.
+It was defined by Thomas C. Foster as "the dangerous enclosure that is known in the study of traditional quest romances."
+Foster cited the plot of the 1966 book Crying of Lot 49 as an example.
+T. S. Eliot used it symbolically in his 1922 poem The Waste Land.
+It was also used by Eleanore M. Jewett in her 1946 book The Hidden Treasure of Glaston.
+Dorothy Hewett took The Chapel Perilous as the title for her autobiographical play, in which she uses "the framework of the Arthurian legend, Sir Lancelot, to create a theatrical quest of romantic and epic proportions."